LucasNoga/Dathomir/README.md

 }
 ```

-The script connect to the self-hosted GitLab instance and request api to get all repository path
+The script connect to the self-hosted `GitLab instance` or `GitHub account` and request api
+to get all repository path
 Then clones it into repositories folder

 ## VS Code